benknoble/benknoble.github.io/_posts/2018-08-05-til-week-7--code-and-communication.md

 ready to integrate.
 I am still working on the command-line interface, but the project is coming to a close.

-The students in raleigh have been offered time to present, demo, or whiteboard anything they want from their summer.
+The students in Raleigh have been offered time to present, demo, or whiteboard anything they want from their summer.
 It could be a challenge, a project, or something they learned.
 I will be presenting and demoing my caching project, provided I finish it.
 And I'm very excited.